DiceNameIsMy/vut-itu/docs/Navrh.md

 - Limited trip planning flexibility, especially regarding detailed scheduling and route tracking.
 - Complex and unintuitive trip organization interface.
 - Ads and commercial influence on search results.
+**User Expectations and Desires**

+- **Collaboration Features**: There is a strong demand for better collaboration tools that allow users to share itineraries easily with friends and family.
+- **Simplified Planning Tools**: Users want straightforward tools that allow them to plan itineraries without unnecessary complexity.
+They prefer apps that can integrate their travel information seamlessly without overwhelming them with ads or upselling.
+- **Integration with Other Services**: Suggestions were made for integrating travel planning apps with credit card services to enhance functionality, as many users already utilize these cards for travel-related benefits.
 #### 1.3.7 Conclusion
-None of the applications fulfill all the main wishes of our respondents we've identified.
-Some excel at their own thing (TripAdvisor, TripIt), some tried to include everything on one place but resulted in a cluttered, hard to use interface (Wanderlog). //TODO: Add smth about Sygic & MakeMyTrip?
+- None of the applications fulfill all the main wishes of our respondents we've identified.
+Some excel at their own thing (TripAdvisor, TripIt), some tried to include everything on one place but failed to consider what's the most important for users (Wanderlog).
+- MakeMyTrip, and Wanderlog suffer from overwhelming interfaces that can be intimidating for new users.
+The abundance of features is not organized intuitively, making the user experience less pleasant.
+- While some apps allow users to add destinations, they often do not provide recommendations for entire routes or suggest attractions along the way.
+For example, TripIt and TripAdvisor focus more on individual bookings and reviews rather than holistic route suggestions.
+- Interactive maps are crucial for visual planning, yet apps like Stippl have confusing map features that detract from usability.

 Keypoints:
 - It's very important to keep in mind our customer's first interaction when designing a multi-purpose, all-around app, because the first impression is the biggest factor in user retention.
-- //TODO: Add something about none of the apps providing routes from real users, or them being badly implemented.
-We can to better.
-- //TODO: ...
-- Driving in a car can get boring.
-They wanted like to have a way to discover & visit nearby attractions while on their way to their main destination.
-- //TODO Написать о том что мы при планировании поездок мы используем множетсво ресурсов в рамках одного приложения
-- //TODO
+- As noted in the customer survey, some respondents assumed that they gather information about the place they want to visit before planning a trip, but they gather information from many resources (social media, Google Maps, friends).
+It is planned that a user can use only one app for this, if they want to visit a place but don't know anything about it, the app will provide some itineraries based on other users' past trips to give newcomers some ideas for travelling or some recommendations that app can give them based on place reviews.
+- The importance of creating notes (timetables, booking codes, reminders, etc.) for trips is mostly a bit underestimated by the developers of the above mentioned apps, and the user's desire to save some travel documents in the app can be a solution to complex paperwork.

 ### 1.4 App Requirements (Zadání)

 #### 1.4.1 User Capabilities
 Our app will allow users to:
+- **Crowdsourcing** is the core of our app.
+What makes us different from out competitiors.
+We want to bring users to a platform where they can share experiences, provide guidance to others.
 - **Browse cities and attractions** using an interactive map of the whole globe.
 Add them to a wishlist.
 - **Create routes between cities and attractions**
     1. Automatically using the built-in navigation software.
 Be able to tweak it if deemed necessary.